-Upon earning the Initial Interest, Fortuna can then earn an additional 20% interest for a total 80% interest in the Taviche project by paying the Company US\$1,000,000.
-Upon CMC acquiring the Initial Interest, the parties will form a joint venture, pursuant to which the Company will retain a 20% interest which shall be carried until a positive construction decision is made under the terms of the agreement.
+Upon earning the Initial Interest, Fortuna could then earn an additional 20% interest for a total 80% interest in the Taviche project by paying the Company US\$1,000,000.
+Upon CMC acquiring the Initial Interest, the parties would form a joint venture, pursuant to which the Company would retain a 20% interest which would be carried until a positive construction decision was made under the terms of the agreement.